Mr6MJT/LearnWebHacking/README.md

 Thoose are some resources which you can learn web security in it:

 Websecurity academy                     https://portswigger.net/web-security/dashboard

 pentester lab                           https://pentesterlab.com/

 web hacking 101 book

 real world bug hunting book

-ebrahem hegazy arabic course            https://youtube.com/playlist?list=PLv7cogHXoVhXvHPzIl1dWtBiYUAL8baHj katie tips to find your first bug       https://youtube.com/playlist?list=PLbyncTkpno5FZQ3ZgpHj1BdQ7XHwfvO1w h101 by hackerone team                  https://youtube.com/playlist?list=PLxhvVyxYRviZd1oEA9nmnilY3PhVrt4nj orwa methodology                        https://youtube.com/playlist?list=PLiLvsecrejRhQ7lOGgZSga47Jwhf5YXwD How to hunt                             https://github.com/Mr6MJT/HowToHunt remonsec tips                           https://remonsec.com/ Learn how to use burp suite tool
+ebrahem hegazy arabic course            https://youtube.com/playlist?list=PLv7cogHXoVhXvHPzIl1dWtBiYUAL8baHj

+katie tips to find your first bug       https://youtube.com/playlist?list=PLbyncTkpno5FZQ3ZgpHj1BdQ7XHwfvO1w

+h101 by hackerone team                  https://youtube.com/playlist?list=PLxhvVyxYRviZd1oEA9nmnilY3PhVrt4nj

+orwa methodology                        https://youtube.com/playlist?list=PLiLvsecrejRhQ7lOGgZSga47Jwhf5YXwD

+How to hunt                             https://github.com/Mr6MJT/HowToHunt

+remonsec tips                           https://remonsec.com/

+Learn how to use burp suite tool

-Go a head and install twitter and follow a Hackers you can increase your knowledge from the infosec tweets , also there is #bugbountytips trend in twitter which you can ask a questions there and read tips from pro hackers.
+Go a head and install twitter and follow Hackers,you can increase your knowledge from the infosec tweets , also there is #bugbountytips trend in twitter which you can ask a questions there and read tips from pro hackers.

-finally and the best resource to improve your skills in finding bugs is reading writeups https://hackerone.com/hacktivity , https://pentester.land/list-of-bug-bounty-writeups.html which is wrote by hackers.
+finally and the best resource to improve your skills in finding bugs is reading writeups and reports https://hackerone.com/hacktivity , https://pentester.land/list-of-bug-bounty-writeups.html .